LukasVaicaitis/boksteliaigame.github.io/README.md

 # Tower defence game project

 ## About:
 This game was made by 3 team members in Unity.
 This project marked my first hands-on experience with game development and the Unity game engine.
+The point of this project was not to create a breakthrough game, but to familiarize with working by using Agile development

 ### Project features:
 1. Strategically place towers around the map.